slaubi/the-fast-track/5.4/en/5-debug.rst

 Troubleshooting Problems
 ========================

 Setting up a project is also about having the right tools to debug problems.
-Fortunately, many nice helpers are already included as part t=of the ``webapp`` package.
+Fortunately, many nice helpers are already included as part of the ``webapp`` package.

 Discovering the Symfony Debugging Tools
 ---------------------------------------